Siutan/forgor/docs/DEVELOPMENT.md

 # Check current version
 make version-info

-# Validate VERSION file
-make version-check
+# VERSION is managed by CI; no manual version check is required

 # Check dependencies
 make deps